Cannabis manufacturing

 Recordkeeping

 One factor that remains consistent between states in cannabis regulations is recordkeeping.
-Records are one of the primary compliance considerations a cannabis manufacturer must maintain and are required to keep from the initial raw materials to the final product.
+Cannabis manufacturers must maintain records from the initial raw materails to the final product.

 Production records provide a means to trace products back to raw materials to identify where a problem has occurred in the manufacturing process that may cause safety or quality issues associated with the consumption of the product.
 In addition to production records required by the State, cannabis manufacturers with 10 or more employees must comply with OSHA’s recordkeeping requirements for recording and reporting injuries and illnesses.